18F/ux-guide/_pages/resources/research-plan.md

 > When writing your [research goals](https://ux-guide.18f.gov/research/plan/#goals), use reality-oriented words like “describe”, “evaluate”, or “identify,” and avoid intangible ones like “understand” or “explore.”
 Consider how this research will help reduce risk and inform decisions.

 ## Research questions

 > What do you want to learn to make better evidence-based decisions?
-[Good research questions](https://ux-guide.18f.gov/research/plan/#research-questions) are specific, actionable, and practical; they usually center around the user’s experience and needs.
+[Good research questions](https://ux-guide.18f.gov/research/plan/#research-questions) are specific, actionable, and practical; they usually center around users' experiences and needs.

 ## Method(s)

-> **Instructions:** Choose some [methods](https://ux-guide.18f.gov/research/plan/#methods) that are appropirate for meeting the goals and answering research questions.
+> **Instructions:** Choose some [methods](https://ux-guide.18f.gov/research/plan/#methods) that are appropriate for meeting the goals and answering research questions.

 ## Research roles

 > **Instructions:** Consider how research can be [a team activity](https://ux-guide.18f.gov/research/clarify-the-basics/#a-team-activity) and decide who will hold specific [research roles](https://ux-guide.18f.gov/research/do/#clarify-team-roles).

 - Research lead
 - Moderator